-Queen Elizabeth, 90, and Prince Philip, 95, are still married in their 90s and have come a long way since they first met when the queen was a princess.
-A 13-year-old Elizabeth met Philip when he was an 18-year-old naval cadet in 1939, courted through letters and visits, and got married at Westminster Abbey in 1947, according to a Vanity Fair adaptation from the biography Elizabeth the Queen by Sally Bedell Smith.
+Queen Elizabeth, 94, and Prince Philip, who passed just two months shy of his 100th birthday, were married for 74 years, and the pair came a long way since they first met when the queen was a princess.
+A 13-year-old Elizabeth met her distant cousin Philip when he was an 18-year-old naval cadet in 1939, courted through letters and visits, and got married at Westminster Abbey in 1947, according to a Vanity Fair adaptation from the biography Elizabeth the Queen by Sally Bedell Smith.
 "They just have an incredible instinctive chemistry," Smith told Vanity Fair in an interview.

 Indeed, that chemistry was palpable in a letter Philip wrote to Elizabeth before their wedding, according to The Telegraph.
 "To have been spared in the war and seen victory, to have been given the chance to rest and to re-adjust myself, to have fallen in love completely and unreservedly, makes all one’s personal and even the world’s troubles seem small and petty," he wrote.

 It was an issue that did put a strain on their marriage for a bit, according to Vanity Fair.
 And much like in modern times, Queen Elizabeth and Prince Philip came to a hyphenated compromise: Their descendants would use the surname Mountbatten-Windsor if they need it, says the royal family website.
-So, all's well that ends well.
+Considering their marriage lasted another 50+ years, it seems they were both content with the agreement.
+On their 50th anniversary in 1997, she spoke of their bond.
+“He has quite simply been my strength and stay all these years,” she said.
+“I owe him a debt greater than he would ever claim.”